Undermmon/PR-MapTracker-Bot/README.md

 Go to a folder where you want to install the bot and download it
 > wget https://github.com/Undermmon/PRMapLoggerBot/releases/download/v24.3.30/maplogger-24.3.30.zip

-Then extract the zip file.
+Then extract the downloaded zip file.
 > unzip maplogger-24.3.30.zip

-Go to the *bin* folder of the newly extracted folder using
+Go to the *bin* folder inside the newly extracted folder using
 > cd maplogger-24.3.30/bin

-We need to edit the configuration file called *config.json*, to do that we are using *nano* a popular terminal file editor.
+Edit the configuration file called *config.json*, to do that we are using *nano* a popular terminal file editor.
 > nano config.json

-The file consists of the fallowing:
+The configuration consists of the fallowing:
 - realitymod_api -> link to reality mod's rest api that servers ServerInfo.json.
 You probably don't need to change this.
 - token -> You Discord bot token key, **you must replace \<YOUR BOT TOKEN\> with your own**.
-See Discord documentation for more information on bot accounts.
 - fetch_interval -> How often **in minutes** the bot will retrieve information from  reality mod's api.
 - monitored_servers -> Defines which servers should get it's played maps logged, there **must be one or more** monitored servers.
 The first one is the default, it'll be the one used when no server is specified by users in commands.

-The \<SERVER NAME\> to be displayed on bot commands to users.
-It doesn't need to match your server name as it appears ingame.
+\<SERVER NAME\> is the server name to be displayed on the bot commands to users, i.g in autocomplete, etc. It doesn't need to match your server name as it appears ingame.

-The \<SERVER IDENTIFICER\> **must be replaced with the unique identifier of the server**.
+\<SERVER IDENTIFIER\> is the unique identifier of the server.
 You can find a server id on ServerInfo.json returned by reality mod's api.

 ```JSON
 {